 Make A Way Somehow Project

 In 1988 Historic Geneva (formerly the Geneva Historical Society) embarked on a project to document the history of Geneva’s African American community.
-A steering committee comprised of community members (Rosa Blue, Dorothy Cooke, McKinley Flowers, Jr., Jim Henderson, Charlie Kenney, and Gloria Peek) and representatives from Historic Geneva was formed to work with a consultant to help identify sources of information and focus for the project’s research.
-Eventually what became known as the “Make A Way Somehow” project produced an exhibit (which opened in February 1991) and the book Make A Way Somehow: African American Life in a Northern Community, 1790-1965.
+A steering committee comprised of community members (Rosa Blue, Dorothy Cooke, McKinley Flowers, Jr., Jim Henderson, Charlie Kenney, and Gloria Peek) and representatives from Historic Geneva was formed to work with consultant Kathryn Grover to help identify sources of information and a focus for the project’s research.
+Eventually what became known as the “Make A Way Somehow” project resulted in an exhibit (which opened in February 1991) and the book Make A Way Somehow: African American Life in a Northern Community, 1790-1965 by Kathryn Grover.
 Since its publication in 1993 Make A Way Somehow has remained our best resource on the African American experience in Geneva.
 We could not have done that work without the incredible input we received from the Geneva community and beyond.
 The story, however, ends in 1965,

 Three men and a woman watch a man dig with a shovel just outside a building.